ClementPinard/depth-dataset-builder/README.md

     --ImageReader.mask_path Path/to/images_mask/ \
     ```

     We also recommand you make your own vocab_tree with image indexes, this will make the next matching steps faster.
+You can download a vocab_tree at https://demuc.de/colmap/#download : We took the 256K version in our tests.

     ```
     colmap vocab_tree_retriever \